 Back in the mid-19th century, Count Herberstein came into ownership of Palais Dietrichstein, an impressive building on the edge of the Hofburg palace complex where the Habsburgs lived and worked.

 The end of that century was a time of redevelopment in Vienna, with buildings shooting up all over the place.
-No surprise, then, that Herberstein decided to rebuild his property; architect Carl König put up a new palais in 1897.
+No surprise, then, that Herberstein decided to rebuild his property; architect Carl König put up a new palais in the late 1890s.